unixwinbsd/unixbsdshell.github.io/_posts/2025/nop-25/2025-11-20-creating-passphrases-key-certificates-in-ubuntu.md

 Another scenario is if something is damaged, stolen, or lost.
 You might need to access data (e.g., backups) without having access to your usual comfortable work environment.

-The examples above, timid bingle heath js duck and qvkUj]jw?Ud_E&3 Y4/'H;-RYD)vb ?R, are both equally strong at 208 bits.
+The examples above, timid bingle heath js duck and `qvkUj]jw?Ud_E&3 Y4/'H;-RYD)vb ?R`, are both equally strong at `208 bits`.
 However, while the former is easy for checking webmail or downloading something from your cloud while at a friend's house, the latter is nearly impossible to read correctly.

 Some passphrases that might fall into this category: